Bvanderwolf/com.openutility.unity/ReadMe.md

 #### 🛠️ How It Works
 ##### 1. The Foundation
-The system is built on a generic base class, ensuring a consistent API across all your variable types.
+The library is built on generic base classes, ensuring a consistent API across all your variable types.

 ```csharp
 public abstract class ScriptableVariable<T> : ScriptableObject